We are often asked how to carry and access money while travelling. Here’s some ideas:

 In those instances, get local cash from ATMs where possible, when you run out use your credit card, and as a last resort exchange some cash at a money changer (avoiding the booths in the airport).

 Withdrawing cash from ATM’s is the most convenient and you usually will get the best ‘interbank’ conversion rate this way.
-However, there are several fees – a “Service Margin Fee” charged for withdrawing foreign currency, and will usually be between 1-2% and an Overseas ATM Fee charged for using an ATM outside your banking network.
-It usually ranges between $5-$10.
-You may also be charged a Local ATM Fee – by the local bank for using their ATM when you’re not a member of their network.
+However, there are several fees – a “Currency Conversion fee” charged for withdrawing foreign currency and you may also be charged a Local ATM Fee – by the local bank for using their ATM when you’re not a member of their network.

 There is a “Global ATM Alliance” – a joint venture between several international banks which allows clients to make free overseas ATM withdrawals.
 In New Zealand, the only current member is Westpac.
 They have an electronic account that has no monthly fee and no transaction fees.
 Once you have an account with Westpac, you can withdraw money from any alliance member’s ATMs.
 The Global ATM Alliance doesn’t cover all countries, and currently has no banks in Asia.